paquettm/420-302-VA_A23/SD_Card_Preparation.md

 You should now have access to the graphical desktop.

+Note: This graphical connection is very nice to hav but by no means necessary to perform operations on the Raspberry Pi.
+In most cases, when coding or running Python, configuring Linux/Raspberry Pi OS, etc. you will be working from the command prompt, a.k.a. the terminal.
+For this reason, the real requirement for accessing your Raspberry Pi is the ability to SSH into your account.

 ## Explore

 Get a feel for the environment and try to understand why your RPi is not connected onto the wireless network.